anilpras/AzureAppServices_Pull_BestPracticesBySubscription/README.md

 # How to run

-dos2unix RecommendationBestPractices.sh  (you may need to use this or may not be )
+dos2unix appservices.sh  (you may need to use this or may not be )

 ./appservices.sh "<pass_subscription_id>"